-In the 1970s', Ninham and Parsegian~\cite{ninham1971} formulated the CR mechanism within the Poisson-Boltzmann (PB) theory, specifically in the context of membrane interactions in multi-lamellar assemblies.
-The importance of the CR mechanism in explaining properties of protein solutions is well recognized~\cite{Lund}, and is invoked regularly to address the polymer-charge variation at various solution conditions~\cite{Yael}.
-Surprisingly, the CR mechanism has not been regularly employed in modeling of coacervation phenomenology and pertinent analyses are rather scarce~\cite{Charles2020}.
+In the 1970s Ninham and Parsegian~\cite{ninham1971} formulated the CR mechanism within the Poisson-Boltzmann (PB) theory, specifically in the context of membrane interactions in multilamellar assemblies.
+The importance of the CR mechanism in explaining properties of protein solutions is well recognized~\cite{Lund} and is invoked regularly to address the polymer-charge variation under various solution conditions~\cite{Yael}.
+Surprisingly, the CR mechanism has not been regularly employed in the modeling of coacervation phenomenology, and pertinent analyses are rather scarce~\cite{Charles2020}.

-Among the works addressing CR within the context of liquid-liquid phase-separation of polyelectrolytes, we specifically mention two that are of great relevance to the present work.
-Muthukumar {\it et al}~\cite{Muthukumar2010} studied CR in salt-free polyelectrolyte solutions within a generalized VO free-energy model by considering a single type of negatively charged polymer chains and their positively charged counterions.
-It was shown that the polymer charge is self-regulated during the phase separation, contrary to original VO assumption of fixed polymer charge.
+Among the works addressing CR within the context of the liquid-liquid phase-separation of polyelectrolytes, we specifically mention two that are of great relevance to the present work.
+Muthukumar {\it et al.}~\cite{Muthukumar2010} studied CR in salt-free polyelectrolyte solutions within a generalized VO free-energy model by considering a single type of negatively charged polymer chain and its positively charged counterions.
+It was shown that the polymer charge is self-regulated during the phase separation, contrary to the original VO assumption of fixed polymer charge.
 Furthermore, this implies that the coexisting phases possess different degrees of ionization, with the more condensed polymer phase having a smaller amount of charge on its polymer chains.

-Salehi and Larson~\cite{Larson2016} studied a more complex system, and considered three different types of short-range electrostatic effects.
-In their study, they included the association/dissociation of the CR counterions, and based their model on an extended version of the VO free-energy.
+Salehi and Larson~\cite{Larson2016} studied a more complex system and considered three different types of short-range electrostatic effects.
+In their study, they included the association/dissociation of the CR counterions and ion pairing of charges on oppositely charged polyelectrolyte and based their model on an extended version of the VO free energy.
 The weak polyelectrolyte phase separation was shown to be quite sensitive to the solution pH.
-It revealed that the complex coacervation of charged polymers can be simply explained by the competition between counterion condensation and cross-chain ion-pairing.
+It revealed that the complex coacervation of charged polymers can be simply explained by the competition between counterion condensation and cross-chain ion pairing.

-In the works mentioned above~~\cite{Muthukumar2010,Larson2016}, the effects of CR on the complex coacervation were studied for specific models, and some of the more interesting possible behaviors of CR-induced phase-separation were not explored.
-Moreover, the CR mechanism was formulated within a Langmuir adsorption isotherm model that is based on an association-dissociation energy cost and a lattice-gas adsorption entropy.